SAGE Waves 0, 1, 2 & 3

 Data users agreement

-The USC Center for Economic and Social Research (CESR) has been engaged to develop the CAPI.
-This will speed release of data into the public domain.
+The USC Center for Economic and Social Research (CESR) was engaged to develop the CAPI in MMIC.
 Mexico used their own CAPI system.

 Support has been provided by WHO and the Division of Behavioral and Social Research at the US National Institute on Aging, through Interagency Agreements (OGHA 04034785; YA1323-08-CN-0020; Y1-AG-1005-01) and research grant R01AG034479.
-As with previous waves, additional in-kind and financial support from countries will be needed and is being sought.
+As with previous waves, additional in-kind and financial support from countries was needed, with support from Ministry/Departments of Health.